notvictorl/notvictorl.github.io/content/index.md

 #### Software Engineer Intern - AstraZeneca
 Automation Engineering Team

-Skills: Full-Stack, JavaScript, PHP, Node.js, HTML, CSS, SQLite
+Skills: Full-Stack, JavaScript, PHP, HTML, CSS, SQLite
 # working on

 lots of school

+[[notes/distributed-systems/index|Distributed Systems]]: actually using distributed systems especially with modern C++ for better computing

 [[notes/fpga/index|FPGA]]: learning about FPGAs specifically how to connect them to software and accelerating computing and its applications such as accelerating AI, high performance computing, and trading.

-[[music-quiz|Music Quiz]]: for fun, a discord bot (NodeJS) that plays songs and the player guesses the song and artist by typing

 figuring out how to cook good meals outside of just frozen food 🍳
 mostly cooking japanese food